 Employers implementing homeworking should make sure they are doing so with proper consideration.
 The current coronavirus crisis is a step-change that could trigger long-term work pattern changes.
 The good news is that, managed well, these could bring cost, time, efficiency, environmental and convenience benefits to both workers and companies.

 Having everyone in the office is generally associated with better morale, availability of resources and general work structure, so some thought must be given as to how these issues can be mitigated.

 Trust is essential.
 Employers will face challenges over supervision, reliability, punctuality, quality, output, consistency, plus health and safety.

 However, there are also benefits.
 There will likely be cost savings on overheads and supplies.
 Employees will save time and money on not commuting, can often cover peak workloads better by being more flexible and even be more productive due to fewer distractions.

 So what steps need to be taken to ensure your homeworking initiative is successful?

 1. Provide equipment needed for the job

 Most people work routinely in the office via a PC or laptop, a telephone and email, often with a messaging or video service such as Skype.

-Then there is the question of whether they need access to the internet.
+There is the question of whether they need access to the internet.
 Do they have reliable wifi at home?
 Do they need to be able to access the company network?
 Depending on the level of work being undertaken at home, any access to a company intranet must be kept to be secure.
 Many companies use a virtual private network (VPN) that creates encrypted connections between home computers and company IT systems.
-It can be worth checking in advance if a home broadband provider allows this.
+Check that a home broadband provider allows this.

 For other types of job, there may be other equipment required, together with any personal protective equipment.
 You will need to ensure this is regularly maintained.
 If substances are provided for the employee, these should be assessed and controlled and safe storage arranged.